efe-egbevwie/JsonSmithCli/README.md

 A CLI application to generate classes for different languages from json files

+## Binaries
+Binaries can be downloaded for Linux, macos and windows from the releases page

 ## Usage
 ``` bash
   JsonSmith --file='<file-path>' --language=<language> --output='<output-file=path>'"